dipsylala/streamdeck-big-clock/README.md

   - Second (Full) - Shows the complete second (e.g., "56" from "12:34:56")

 - **Separators**: Show colon separators with smooth blinking animation
-  - Colon (:) Hours/Minutes - Blinking separator between hours and minutes
-  - Colon (:) Minutes/Seconds - Blinking separator between minutes and seconds
+  - Colon (:) - Blinking separator between minutes and seconds

 ### Customization Options
 - **Time Component**: Select which part of the time to display from dropdown